watzon/apatite/README.md

 # Apatite

-Apatite is a fundimental package for scientific computing in Crystal.
-If that sounds like a modified version of the first line from the NumPy homepage, that's because it is.
-Apatite has (ok, will have) all of the goodness of NumPy sitting atop the blazing speed and beautiful syntax of Crystal.
+Apatite is meant to be a collecion of mathmatical and scientific computing algorithms for the Crystal programming language.
+I don't expect it to ever reach the level of completeness as numpy, but hopefully it can save some people the trouble of implementing these methods on their own.

 ## Installation